Offliners/Machine-Learning/README.md

 |Tensorflow|`1.13.1`|
 |Keras|`2.2.4`|

-* FAQ :
+## FAQ

-  1.How to download modules?
+* 1.How to download modules?

 Open your CMD, and then input this command `pip install (module_name)`

-  2.How to check version of modules?
+* 2.How to check version of modules?

 Open your CMD， and then input this command `pip list`

 ## Outline
   * [Linear Regression](ML/Linear%20Regression)